 There are many types of underground tours of Rome you can book to increase your knowledge and understanding of the city.
 Read below my experience in one of them, the different private tours of Rome you can take below ground and why they are worth it.

-- Other underground Rome tours: Colosseum Underground Tour, Rome Catacombs and more
+- 2 Other underground tours of Rome: Colosseum Underground Tour, Rome Catacombs and more

 Crypts, Bones & Catacombs – My Underground Tour of Rome experience with Take Walks